Cadene/pretrained-models.pytorch/README.md

 #### `model.mean`

-Attribut of type `list` composed of 3 numbers which are used to normalize the input image (substract "color-channel-wise").
+Attribut of type `list` composed of 3 numbers which are used to normalize the input image (subtract "color-channel-wise").

 Example: